 Inspirational stories (factual or fictional)

 Brands don’t always need to tell stories that directly involve their products, or even themselves.
+Unless it’s related to your product offerings, avoid filling your feed with stories that have nothing to do with your audiences such as new internal policies, things you did to incorporate your company, and others.
 Today, it’s more important than ever before for a brand to have other characteristics — to feel like a group of dedicated individuals as opposed to a faceless corporate entity.

 Authenticity is absolutely essential.
 To that end, putting out stories that cover inspirations — events that gave rise to the business, or people you admire — can do a lot for your image.